JarrodCameron/.dotfiles/README.md

 # .dotfiles

 These are my .dotfiles (files often used for configuring other programs).
-Also two scripts are used `backup.sh` and `restore.sh` which are used to automate the backing up process
+Two scripts are used, `backup.sh` and `restore.sh`, to automate the backing up process.

 Dot files for:
 - `.bashrc`